 Nowadays 8 out of 10 companies have savings goals and most aim for a 5-14% increase in savings.
 Amongst survey respondents who did not have a goal last year, 28% are establishing one for this year.
 Larger companies (those with more than $1B in annual revenue) are far more likely to have cost-savings goals in the range of 5-9%.
 They’re mindful of potential impact to their budgets and headcounts, and put more weight on these two things than they do on losing suppliers or issues about suppliers’ business continuity.
 The goal is to avoid the dreaded layoffs and budget cuts as these are things that directly impact individual departments the most.

-By using these four strategies to take a proactive approach to spend management and obtaining full visibility into your procurement process, departments can eliminate unnecessary expenditures and bolster their bottom line.
+By using these four cost saving strategies to take a proactive approach to spend management and obtaining full visibility into your procurement process, departments can eliminate unnecessary expenditures and bolster their bottom line.

 Suplari can help track spend and streamline sourcing processes for greater cost-savings potential.
 With customizable AI-driven Insights, a simple and easy-to-use interface, and the ability to gain 100% spend visibility – Suplari is the perfect solution for small teams with big goals.
 Contact us today for a demo!